Archive - News Article

 There is one last chance to visit with Santa and Mrs. Claus.

 Santa will be at the Comanche Trail Festival of Lights Gift Shop tonight from 6:30 p.m. until 9:30 p.m. before he heads back to the North Pole.

 The Big Spring Symphony Guild has teamed up with the Festival of Lights to provide items for the gift shop.
 Symphony Guild will offer ornaments, aprons and Nutcracker shirts.
 The Festival of Lights is selling poinsettia shirts, ornaments and light pins.

 Schooler Photography will be on hand for those wanting to get photos with Santa.
 There is no charge for visiting with Santa.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Thursday and 7 a.m. today:

-â€˘ ASSAULT was reported in the 1400 block of Sycamore Street.
+â€˘ ASSAULT was reported in the 2500 block of Wasson Road.